 Organizations shouldn’t be too hasty when deciding to hire a headhunter.
 In fact, most organizations can handle 95% of their recruiting needs (entry, intermediate, and mid-management levels) without ever partnering with an executive headhunter.

 So, when should organizations turn to an executive headhunter for help?
-Let’s look at five common scenarios that call for partnering with an executive headhunter.

 - The role requires niche or rare experience/skills/expertise.

 - You want to invest in your company’s culture.